Everything About Entertainment Madrid

 You'll be spoilt for choice when it comes to theatre entertainment in Madrid, as there are more than 27 theatres in the centre.
 The Gran Via road is full of theatres, and you can buy tickets directly from the box office the afternoon before that nights performance.
 Most theatres also offer the choice to book online with a credit card or a telephone reservation service.

 Currently at Lope de Vega theatre is the musical Mamma Mia.
-It's playing in more venues across the world than any other musical, and so far over 24 million people have seen it!
+It's playing in more venues across the world than any other musical, and so far over 24 million people have seen it.
 It is well worth watching, and the fact that in Madrid it is in Spanish, shouldn't prevent you from understanding the story.
-Everyone knows all the ABBA songs in the show!
+Everyone knows the ABBA songs in the show.

 metroMetro: Sol (Red Line, L2) or Opera (Green Line, L5) or (Red Line, L2).